SlenderFox/StockTrader/README.md

 # StockTrader
-Simple console stock trading game - with a graph!
+Simple terminal stock trading game - with a graph!